arielgee/Sage-Like/.misc/tasks.md

 * openPanelActions & openInFeedPreviewActions in contextMenu.handleTreeMenuActions needs to be consts and in file top-level
 * messagebox via new menu item to display feed status count. issue when 'perform feed check on sidebar launch' is off solved by adding lastStatusUpdateTime to TreeFeedsData
 * find out why tree feed attribute 'data-updateTime' is a string (ISOString) and not a millisec => changed to millisec
----

-## Now
 * a summary item about feeds with fixable XML errors that are requering extra time and resources.
 	* add flag to the constructor of XmlFeed that indicate if the feed has fixable errors. this flag is added to the feed LI element.
 	* if added to LI then it can be filtered by from the filter widget
 	* saved/restored to/from the TreeFeedsData
 * add ? (like in prefs) to summary item about filter to find feed that are not updated => changed to a dotted underline
+---

+## Now
+* compare Summery before check feeds and after when "check feeds on sidebar open" is off (see Unauthorized as lastStatus note)
+* add the Unauthorized to restore members (lastStatus)
+* the reapply filter stay red if changing the root folder while tree is still loading
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---

 ## Next
-* the reapply filter stay red if changing the root folder while tree is still loading
 * open in private window message. modify incognitoErrorMessage() to request permission like in RequiredPermissions class.
 * error in background when opening an item from the listView from feed: https://feeds.buzzsprout.com/192305.rss 00:43:42.369 Uncaught (in promise) TypeError: DOMParser.parseFromString: 'audio/mpeg' (value of argument 2) is not a valid value for enumeration SupportedType.